Holiday Buy and Sell

 If you are a Bank colleague, unfortunately, we can’t accept your request.
 If you have requested more additional holiday than you are entitled to, your request will be rejected (i.e. if you request to buy 5 days holiday but only work 3 days a week).

-You have to be earning above the National Minimum Wage once all salary sacrifice deductions have been made.
-You can’t legally reduce your pay below the National Minimum Wage so we will have to decline you request in this situation.
+You have to be earning above the National Minimum Wage threshold.
+You can’t legally reduce your pay below the National Minimum Wage so we will be unable to process your request if your salary is below our National Minimum Wage threshold.
+See separate FAQ on how to take your additional leave in this situation.

-The number of days holiday you have left after selling holiday must be above your statutory entitlement.
-For a fulltime colleague the statutory entitlement is 20 days plus bank holidays, which means a full-time colleague’s holiday entitlement can’t drop below that
+The number of days holiday you have left after selling holiday must be above the statutory entitlement.
+For a fulltime colleague the statutory entitlement is 20 days plus bank holidays, which means a full-time colleague’s holiday entitlement can’t drop below that.

-If your request is declined for any reason, we will let you know as soon as possible.
+If your request can’t be actioned for any reason, we will let you know as soon as possible.

 You can buy or sell holiday between 1 February and 31 March each year so it takes effect from the start of the new annual leave year in May.
 You should speak to your manager to agree your holiday buy or sell before submitting a request.